AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/generate-scorm-output.md

 Perform the following steps to generate a SCORM output:

-1. After configuring all the required settings for the SCORM output based on your preferences, navigate to the toolbar of the SCORM preset page.
+1. After configuring all the required settings for SCORM output based on your preferences, navigate to the toolbar of the SCORM preset page.
 1. Select **Generate output**.

     ![](assets/scorm-generate-output-new.png){width="650"}